HONG KONG DISNEYLAND

 Characters appear in the park during the day and at specific times at various locations detailed in the "Times Guide" (see above).

-“Disney in the Stars” is a spectacular nightly fireworks display centred on Sleeping Beauty Castle.
-The display commences at park closing time and lasts about 15 minutes.
-Best viewing points are Main Street USA and the magic roundabout at the end of Main Street.
+*Disney in the Stars” was a spectacular nightly fireworks display centred on Sleeping Beauty Castle.
+The display commenced at park closing time and lasts about 15 minutes.

 FASTPASS SYSTEM